ngworker/ngworker/packages/spectacular-docs/docs/pipe-testing/index.md

 Using the pipe test harness, we call the pipe through the template of a component without the trouble of setting up a test host component ourselves.

+## Spectacular benefits

+With the benefits of a proper integration test, Spectacular offers:

+- Testing a pipe in a template
+- Testing a multi-parameter pipe
+- Testing a pipe composed with other pipes
+- Easily change the host component template
+- Easily change the test value

+Visit the other pages in this section to learn about other use cases supported by Spectacular's pipe testing API.